jaspector

 A permit is required for all new construction, additions, alterations, repairs to structural elements, demolitions, and changes of occupancy.
 Trade permits (electrical, plumbing, mechanical) are required for any new or modified installations.
 Agricultural buildings on bona fide farms used solely for agricultural purposes may be exempt from permit requirements under New Mexico law.

-Typical processing time is Residential new construction: approximately 5 to 15 business days for plan review depending on project complexity and office workload.
+Building permit processing times in unincorporated Chaves County, NM typically run Residential new construction: approximately 5 to 15 business days for plan review depending on project complexity and office workload.
 Commercial: 15 to 30+ business days.
 Contact the CID Roswell office at (575) 624-6060 for current backlogs..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Chaves County, NM.
 The following work is generally exempt: Agricultural buildings on bona fide farms used solely for agricultural purposes (crop storage, equipment shelters, animal housing) -- must be actively used for bona fide agricultural purposes; confirm with CID; Temporary construction trailers, scaffolding, and similar temporary structures may not require permits; confirm with CID based on specific structure type and intended duration.
 Note: Agricultural exemption claims should be documented carefully; misclassification of commercial or residential structures as agricultural to avoid permits can create title, insurance, and liability issues.
 Confirm the specific structure and use with CID at (575) 624-6060.
+When in doubt, confirm with the local building department before starting work.